HarshitaSonkar/ChallengeResponseAuthenticationProtocol/README.md

 # Challenge_Response_Authentication_Mechanism
-Implemention of the Challenege-Response based entity authentication protocols between two physical computers.
+Implemention of the Challenege-Response based entity authentication protocol between two physical computers.
 One computer should act as the User (Claimant) and the other-one should act as Authentication Server (Verifier).
 The protocol must have three modules :
 1) Registration Module: using which a new user can register itself to the server and
 2) Authentication Module: using which a registered user can authenticate itself to the server,